ClimateMisinformation/blog/content/_index.md

 ## Market Research

-Here we  summarise the problem we  want to solve, the reasons for climate mis-information, the types of  climate misinformation,how is climate misinformation spread and how it can be countered.
+Here we  summarise the problem we  want to solve, the reasons for climate misinformation, the types of climate misinformation, how is climate misinformation spread and how it can be countered.

 {{< /columns >}}

 ## Product canvas

-The product team made an in depth analysis of the need for product we could build.
+The product team made an in depth analysis of the need for a product we could build.

  - Problem
  - Must haves